 This is the second in a series of articles outlining a multi-step approach to achieving a successful outsourcing implementation.
-“Managing an Outsourcing Initiative – Phase 1” appeared in the December 2010 issue of the Credit-to-Cash Advisor.
+The first article in this series is “Managing an Outsourcing Initiative ” Phase 1″.

 Selecting Potential Outsourcing Partners

 Before writing your Request for Proposal (RFP), you should prepare a list of possible outsourcing providers.
 The list need not include the entire universe of companies providing the service, but should be a compilation of those companies that appear to have the greatest synergy with your organization.
 A good place to look for such companies is accreditation bodies such as the Commercial Collection Agencies of America for certified collections outsourcing agencies.

 The Request for Proposal

 Taking care to be clear and specific when drawing up the RFP will make the selection process smoother and more efficient.
 It can also help control costs associated with the outsourcing initiative.

 The RFP should provide a complete picture of every aspect of the business function to be outsourced.
 Vagueness only results in providers submitting proposals based on assumptions about deliverables rather than specifics.
 This not only complicates and prolongs the proposal selection process, but it could also result in increased costs over the life of the outsourcing agreement.